markusritschel/cookiecutter-pysci-project/README.md

 $ pip install -U cookiecutter cruft
 $ conda install -c conda-forge cookiecutter cruft
 ```
+As mentioned above, instead of `cookiecutter` you can also use `cookieninja`.
 Besides that, there is no need to clone or download anything from this repository.
 Just follow the next step :-)

 > 👉 **Important hint**: I recommend you to install [Mamba](https://mamba.readthedocs.io/) as a package manager.
 It is build on `conda` but has a much greater performance.